nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance.md

         date: '2010-03-01 00:58'
         message: ''
         version: '1'
 ---
-## Monitoring Nuxeo

-### Nuxeo JMX Monitoring
+## Nuxeo JMX Monitoring

 The Nuxeo Platform exposes a lot of metrics, either through JMX or through the Coda Hale Metrics library.
 See the&nbsp;[Metrics and Monitoring]({{page page='metrics-and-monitoring'}}) page for more details.

-### Nuxeo Server Running and Components Loading Statuses
+## Nuxeo Server Running and Components Loading Statuses

 The Nuxeo Platform provides an URL for monitoring the server status.
 This method is actually also used by the Launcher to follow the server startup status, after checking the Java process status.

-*   `http://NUXEO_SERVER/nuxeo/runningstatus` will be available at last.
+- `http://NUXEO_SERVER/nuxeo/runningstatus` will be available at last.
 While it isn't reachable, the server is stopped or still starting.
-The server checks the status of all the probes that are registred to be evaluated for this health check.
+The server checks the status of all the probes that are registered to be evaluated for this health check.
 It returns either:
      - HTTP 200 if all checks pass and a JSON with the detailed status like:
      ```json
          {